 How does The School ensure that its research meets the highest standards in terms of independence and quality?

-All research is overseen and guided by an academic research committee comprised of faculty members at The To the extent that research is supported by grants from granting agencies, foundations and governments or by donations (philanthropy) from individuals or corporations there are a number of policies and procedures in place to ensure independence and quality.
+All research is overseen and guided by an academic research committee comprised of faculty members to the extent that research is supported by grants from granting agencies, foundations and governments or by donations (philanthropy) from individuals or corporations there are a number of policies and procedures in place to ensure independence and quality.
 These include:

 - In general, funding for research activities is supported by pooled funds, including funding from research grants and The terms of the research grants often requires that there be matching funds from donors or other granting agencies.
 Typically, funding for an individual research project will come from at least four or five different funding sources.